Rules, Scoring & Classes

 Scoring and Points:

-• CLASS CHAMPIONS and final season placement are determined by your best 10 out of the 12 races in this Series.
-(Junior Beginners will use 6 out of 8 races).
+• CLASS CHAMPIONS and final season placement are determined by your best 8 out of the 10 races in this Series.
+(GROMS are best 4 out of 5).
+NO POINTS for the Poker League, for fun/learning only!

-Note: If you have a scoring protest, you have until 6 pm the Friday following the race to email me with your scoring protest.
+SCORING PROTESTS: If you have a protest, please fill out a protest form after the race.
+If you notice an error after the race you have until 6 pm the Friday following the race to email us with your scoring protest.
 After that all scores are FINAL.

 Race Course Layout:

-11 of the 12 Races in 2011 are held within the Prairie City Off Road Vehicle Park south of Folsom, CA. (see map page for directions) or click HERE for an aerial view of the area.
+ALL Races* are held within the Prairie City Off Road Vehicle Park south of Folsom, CA. (see map page for directions) or click HERE for an aerial view of the area.
+EXCEPT an occasional race (if there is a scheduling conflict at Prairie City), which will be held at GRANITE BAY.
+Be sure to check the latest race schedule and notices.

-Each lap around the course is between 2.5 and 3.5 miles long.
-Beginners do 2 laps, Sport is 3 laps and Expert is 4 laps. there are numerous single track trails and dirt roadways on the property.
-Each week I set up a different course which makes for some exciting racing!
-I will start the first half mile or so on a wider dirt road so that you racers can sort yourselves out a bit before hitting the single track.
+Each lap around the course is between 2.5 and 4 miles long.
+The first races are shorter getting longer as the season progresses.
+There are numerous single track trails and dirt roadways on the property.
+Each week we set up a different course which makes for some exciting racing!

 Finish line, number plates etc: